Itsindigo/CV/README.md

 ## About

-Senior Software Engineer with more than eight years experience across scale-ups and larger companies.
+Senior Software Engineer with more nine years experience across scale-ups and larger companies.

 My approach is pragmatic, I always want to bring a positive attitude to the task at hand, and I love to speak up and drive ideas forward.